READY TO RETURN TO YOUR WORKPLACE?

 Some who pay income tax by self-assessment are required to make a payment on account in July each year.
 The payment due July 2020 is to be deferred until January 2021 with no need for any application.

 HMRC have launched a new helpline just for Coronavirus (COVID 19).
 The aim is to help agree payment plans, suspend debt collections and cancel penalties in certain circumstances.
 You can reach HMRC on 0800 0159 559.
 We suggest speaking with them as soon as you believe you may have an issue.

 As the spread of coronavirus causes the UK government to enforce lockdowns and closures, businesses are being faced with difficult conditions and tough decisions.
 Though many businesses are adapting, and some even struggling to keep up with increased demand,...

 Having seemingly been ignored, the Government announced support for the self-employed on 26 March with it's Income Support Scheme.
 Similar in some ways to the support for employers, the main question was always going to be, how will it be calculated.
 Updated May 2020...

-Updated 8 April 2020We're getting some great questions about the Job Retention Scheme from our business community and wanted to share them (and the answers!) with as many of you as possible.
-Information is still coming out on this so we'll update regularly as we...
+Updated 3 June 2020We're getting some great questions about the Job Retention Scheme from our business community and wanted to share them (and the answers!) with as many of you as possible.
+Information is still coming out on this so we'll update regularly as we learn...